https://github.com/PuerkitoBio/goquery

 - License: bsd-3-clause

-- Created: 2012-08-29T02:14:59.000Z (about 12 years ago)
+- Created: 2012-08-29T02:14:59.000Z (over 12 years ago)

 - Default Branch: master

-- Last Pushed: 2024-10-09T00:20:24.000Z (about 1 month ago)
+- Last Pushed: 2024-10-09T00:20:24.000Z (2 months ago)

-- Last Synced: 2024-10-29T19:58:34.317Z (11 days ago)
+- Last Synced: 2024-10-29T19:58:34.317Z (about 2 months ago)

 - Topics: goquery, html-parsing, jquery, selector-strings